oacore/content/docs/oai-resolver.md

   class='primeColor fontRobotoMono'>Identify</span> response as <span
   class='primeColor fontRobotoMono'>persistent</span>.
 CORE recommends
-  repositories to provide this persistent level of support.<br/><br/>There is no strict format for the identifier apart from it having to be a URI, but a Cgood practice is for it to consist of a globally unique prefix identifying the repository and a suffix that is locally unique to a given metadata record in the repository.
+  repositories to provide this persistent level of support.<br/><br/>There is no strict format for the identifier apart from it having to be a URI, but a good practice is for it to consist of a globally unique prefix identifying the repository and a suffix that is locally unique to a given metadata record in the repository.